simple-acme/simple-acme.github.io/_includes/plugin-seperate.md

 ### Verify the installation
-To verify that the plugin is properly installed you can start the main executable with `--verbose` and it will print information about found and loaded plugins at start up.
+To verify that the plugin is properly installed you can start the main executable with `‑‑verbose` and it will print information about found and loaded plugins at start up.
 When the plugin is loaded, it manifests itself as extra menu choices and command line parameters being made availalbe.